Monnoroch/ColorHighlighter/README.md

 You can also enable icons, which will be shown in the gutter of a file.

-Yoy can always turn off default keybindings via main menu.
+You can always turn off default keybindings via main menu.

 **Color picker usage:**